Arctic Winter Explorer - Photography Tour

 Min.
 5 – Max.
 8 participants | Price: CAD $3,490/person shared, Single Supplement = CAD $700 +5% GST

-Arctic Winter Explorer & Aurora Photo Tour Imagine a snow covered roadway thru a mostly untouched arctic winter landscape where wildlife finds a haven from ever expanding domain of civilization, where days are short but with soft lights for spectacular winter landscape photography and where the long winter night is emblazoned by swirling Northern Lights.
-Imagine this and then visit the reality and join us on a winter journey on the Dempster Highway, this remote highway is like no other in the world – a one way route into the Northern Frontier.
+Arctic Winter Explorer – Photography Tour Imagine a snow covered roadway thru a mostly untouched arctic winter landscape where wildlife finds a haven from ever expanding domain of civilization, where days are short but with soft lights for spectacular winter landscape photography and where the long winter night is emblazoned by swirling Northern Lights.
+Imagine this and then visit the reality and join us on a winter journey on the Dempster Highway, this remote highway is like no other in the world – a one way route into the Northern Frontier, the only highway in Canada crossing the Arctic Circle.
 The route offers some of the greatest geographic diversity in the country; the Tombstone Mountains in the central Yukon and the low rolling Ogilvie’s with their naked spines.
 North of the Ogilvie Mountains, the landscape flattens to low tundra and just after crossing the Arctic Circle the Richardson Mountains, the northernmost extension of the Rocky Mountains, come into view.
 From there, the highway descents into the impressive Mackenzie River Delta to arrive at Inuvik, known as the Place of Man.
-The tour finishes with an excursions to the winter “ice-road” constructed out of the frozen ice of the Mackenzie River and the Arctic Ocean.
+The tour finishes with an excursions to the winter “ice-roads” constructed out of the frozen ice of the Mackenzie River and the Arctic Ocean.
 Chances are also very high to get to see Northern Wildlife like Moose, Foxes, Caribou and other species in their natural habitat on this spectacular trip.

 CAD$3,490 per person plus 5% GST for double occupancy

 CAD$4,190 per person plus 5% GST for single occupancy